 When to file an application

-If your design has been published, you must file for registration within 12 months of publication.
+If your design has been published, you must file for registration within the next 12 months.

 What to consider before filing an application

 CIPO will give you the basic information you need to file your own application; however, we cannot complete your application for you, search existing designs for you or give you an opinion about whether your design is a good one.